VCityTeam/UD-SV/ImplementationKnowHow/3DTiles.md

 ## Notes

 ### Concerning CRS (Coordinates Reference System)
-3dTiles does not allow to specify a (geographical) projection system.
-Most often it implicitly uses [WGS84](https://docs.ogc.org/cs/18-053r2/18-053r2.html#25) but the responsability of tracking the CRS belongs to the user and is carried as metadata (has to be stored outside of a 3DTiles file).
+3dTiles format does not allow to specify a [CRS (Coordinate Reference System)](https://docs.ogc.org/cs/18-053r2/18-053r2.html#25).
+Although it most often implicitly uses [WGS84](https://docs.ogc.org/cs/18-053r2/18-053r2.html#25) as coordinate reference system, the responsability of tracking the CRS belongs to the user and is carried as metadata (has to be "stored" outside of a 3DTiles file).

 For examle Cesium conventionaly considers that all the 3DTiles it uses should be implicitely refer to [EPSG4978](https://epsg.io/4978).